-The Clover Hill Pipers River vineyard site capitalises on three natural assets – a cool maritime climate, ancient volcanic soils and a sheltered amphitheater.
-This 66-hectare property, overlooking Bass Straight, has mild autumn temperatures that range between a maximum of 25 and a minimum of 10 degrees Celsius.
+The Clover Hill Pipers River vineyard site capitalises on three natural assets – a cool maritime climate, ancient volcanic soils and a sheltered amphitheatre.
+This 66-hectare property, overlooking Bass Strait, has mild autumn temperatures that range between a maximum of 25 and a minimum of 10 degrees Celsius.
 This makes for a long ripening season allowing superior flavour development, low sugar levels and high natural acidity: the perfect combination for super premium sparkling wine.

 This vineyard also has very high density plantings with row orientations following the contours of the site while maximising sunlight interception.
 Significant emphasis is placed on canopy management at Clover Hill with an effort to produce the perfect vine balance and therefore the highest quality of fruit.
 The vineyard is dry grown, relying on natural rainfall throughout the growing season.